magento/devdocs/guides/v2.3/graphql/reference/wishlist.md

 ---
 group: graphql
-title: Wish list endpoint
+title: Wishlist endpoint
 ---

-The Wish list endpoint defines the contents of a customer's wish list.
+The Wishlist endpoint defines the contents of a customer's wish list.

 ## Query
-Use Wish list queries to retrieve information about a customer's wish list.
+Use Wishlist queries to retrieve information about a customer's wish list.

 ### Wish list attributes